brooklynacademyofmusic/tessiflow/README.md

 complex workflow dependencies while maintaining transparency and to encourage modular, testable code, because steps are by default, just R function calls.

-* Why not Airflow or a similar existing workflow tool?
+*Why not use Airflow or a similar existing workflow tool?*

-Because this is an R-native workflow tool it is more transparent about errors and back traces and allows the possibility of remote debugging.
+- Because this is an R-native workflow tool there will be less disk i/o required between steps because data can remain in memory.
+It is also more straightforward to collect rich error information and back-traces and will even allow the possibility of remote debugging.

 ## Installation